Are violent video games bad for kids?

 A study of Korean youth found that aggressive and narcissistic personalities were more likely to become addicted to online games (Kim et al 2008).

 Ferguson’s concerns are reasonable.
-However, it would be wrong to conclude that observational studies can’t help us tease apart cause and effect.
+However, it would be wrong to limit our concerns to such acts.
+As noted above, there's reason to think that violent games may change behavior in more subtle ways, like one's willingness to help a victim of violence.
+And it would also be wrong to conclude that observational studies can’t help us tease apart cause and effect.

 Do aggressive kids like violent games?
 Or do video games make kids aggressive?

 One way to answer these questions is to measure aggression at two points in time.
 If violent games cause aggression, we might expect gamers—relative to kids who don’t play violent games—to become more aggressive over time.

 Psychologist Craig Anderson and colleagues did this (Anderson et al 2008).

 They tracked kids and teenagers in two countries—Japan and the United States—for up to 6 months.
 By measuring aggressive tendencies at the beginning of the study, researchers controlled for prior aggressiveness (which might reflect all sorts of influences, including family violence, socio-economic status, and genetics).